 If you've opted to have a non-religious ceremony, or simply want to give it a modern spin, here are some alternative wedding readings that you probably haven't heard before.

 Wedding readings can be a thorny subject and, come time to choose one, it’s easy to feel overwhelmed by the task.
-You know you want something a bit different.
-You know you don’t want anything cringey.
-But beyond that, it’s all a bit of a blur (and a job that keeps getting put on the long finger, you have a million other things to worry about and decide before then.
+You know you want something a bit different, not too cringy, and one no one has heard before.
+It's also one of those jobs that keeps getting put on the long finger, you have a million other things to worry about and decide before then.

 But the day and the ceremony are going to creep up on your quickly.
-We’ve done some digging and found a few wedding readings that haven’t been done to death yet that strike a nice modern tone, while ensuring there won’t be a dry eye in the house.
+We’ve done some digging and found a few wedding readings that haven’t been done to death yet that strike a nice modern tone while ensuring there won’t be a dry eye in the house.

 Marriage is not

 the edge of the forest, the edge

 the edge of the receding glacier

 where painfully and with wonder

 “Gravitation cannot be held responsible for people falling in love.
 How on earth can you explain in terms of chemistry and physics so important a biological phenomenon as first love?
 Put your hand on a stove for a minute and it seems like an hour.
 Sit with that special girl for an hour and it seems like a minute.
 That's relativity.”